 Notes on the data: Premature mortality by selected cause - 0 to 74 years

-Policy context: Lung cancer was the leading cause of cancer death in Australia at all ages in the years 2016 to 2020 and was estimated to represent the fourth most commonly diagnosed cancer in both men and women in 2020 [1,2].
-Over this period, there were 42,540 deaths from lung cancer, 24,878 males and 17,662 females at all ages [2].
+Policy context: Lung cancer was the leading cause of cancer-related death in Australia at all ages in 2022 and was estimated to represent the fifth most commonly diagnosed cancer in both men and women in 2023 [1,2].
+In 2020, there were 8,457 deaths from lung cancer, 4,855 males and 3,809 females at all ages [3].
 While the incidence rate for lung cancer in men has been decreasing, there has been a marked increase in the incidence rate in females.
-Similarly, while the five-year relative survival from lung cancer has increased for both sexes, survival from this disease remains low, at 20% (17% for males and 25% for females [3].
+Similarly, while the five-year relative survival from lung cancer has increased for both sexes, survival from this disease remains low (2014 to 2018), at 22% (18% for males and 26% for females [3].
 The different pattern of incidence rates in males and females reflect historical differences in the take-up of smoking.

 In Australia, tobacco smoking is the largest single cause of lung cancer, responsible for about 90% of lung cancers in males and 65% in females.
 The risk of lung cancer among smokers is strongly related to duration of smoking and the number of cigarettes smoked [4].
 Exposure to second-hand smoke (also known as passive smoking) is also a cause of lung cancer.
 Other potential causes include radon gas, exposure to industrial and chemical carcinogens, air pollution, family history of lung cancer and previous lung diseases [4].